imed-ghomari/roadmap-to-janna/my-website/docs/sidebar1/Processes/Use quran for healing.md

 ---
 type: process
-initiative:
+domain:
 - '[[Engaging with the quran]]'
 due: ''
 recurrence: ''
 start: ''
 context: ''
 dependency: ''
-delay: false
+status: ''
-status: working
+detail: null
-private: false
+sidebar_label: Use quran for healing
 ---

-Link to [Engaging with the quran](docs/sidebar1/Initiatives/worship/Engaging%20with%20the%20quran.md): recite the Quran (Fatiha) when ill by putting the hand on the place of affliction
+Link to [Engaging with the quran](docs/sidebar1/Objective/worship/Engaging%20with%20the%20quran.md): recite the Quran (Fatiha) when ill by putting the hand on the place of affliction